lightspeed/flame/.github/CONTRIBUTING.md

 The main purpose of working on it open-source is to be transparent on what we bring to our customers, but also to be able to get valuable feedback and contribution from the community.
 We believe open-source is vital to software development as most of the libraries we rely on are built in the open space.

-As our journey begins in the open-source world, we are accepting [bug reports](https://github.com/lightspeed/flame/issues/new?template=BUG_REPORT.md), [feature request](https://github.com/lightspeed/flame/issues/new?template=FEATURE_REQUEST.md) as well as pull requests for improvements, but no additions or breaking changes until we have a proper process to accept and treat those accordingly.
+As our journey begins in the open-source world, we are accepting [bug reports](https://github.com/lightspeed/flame/issues/new?template=BUG_REPORT.md), [feature requests](https://github.com/lightspeed/flame/issues/new?template=FEATURE_REQUEST.md) and pull requests for improvements.
+We are not accepting additions or breaking changes until we have a proper process to triage and approve these changes accordingly.

 We still encourage anyone to fork and play around Flame for personal usage.
-Read our [LICENSE](../LICENSE) in case of uncertainty on what we allow in this regard.
+Read our [LICENSE](../LICENSE) in the case of commercial use.

 Thanks in advance for any contribution made to Flame and we look forward to hear from you!